mlabuda2/nf-tower-docs/content/docs/compute-envs/eks.md

 **4.** Specify the AWS *region* where the Kubernetes cluster is located e.g. `us-west-1`.

-**5.** The field **Cluster name** lists all EKS cluster available in the selection region.
+**5.** The field **Cluster name** lists all EKS cluster available in the selected region.
 Choose the one you want to use to deploy the Nextflow execution.

 **6.** Speicify Kubernetes **Namespace** that should be used to deployment the pipeline execution.